FirstGearGames/FishySteamworks/README.md

 3. Choose Peer to Peer to connect using the Steam relay.

-You may need to add SteamManager to your NetworkManager object.
+4. You may need to add SteamManager to your NetworkManager object.
 Some frameworks such as Heathen Engineerings' use their own version of SteamManager.
 Please consult their discord here https://discord.gg/SGd4vkRdSe for more information on using their assets.
+If you need a SteamManager to get started import FishNet\Plugins\FishySteamworks\SteamManager.unitypackage.